Skip to content

 Measurement Tools

-The measurement tools listed here are used to capture key physical quantities during the experiments, such as motor speed, thrust and mass.
+The measurement tools listed here are used to capture key physical quantities during the experiments, such as motor speed and propeller thrust.
 Links to affordable AliExpress options are provided for convenience, but any equivalent instrument that performs the same function will work just as well.

 Tachometer

-A tachometer is used to measure the rotational speed of each motor.
+The UAN10034 tachometer is used to measure the rotational speed of each motor.
 This reading is essential for identifying the thrust and drag coefficients, validating the motor model and checking whether the motor responds linearly to changes in PWM or commanded angular velocity.
-Any laser or optical tachometer capable of detecting reflective tape works fine.
-A link to an inexpensive AliExpress option is provided, but any equivalent instrument can be used.

 Scale

-The scale is used to measure the vertical force generated by the drone when mounted on the thrust stand.
+The MH-500 scale is used to measure the vertical force generated by the drone when mounted on the thrust stand.
 Since thrust acts directly against gravity, the scale reading provides an immediate measurement of total thrust for a given motor speed.
-This is the key instrument for building thrust curves and validating the mixer model.
-Any small, fast-response digital scale works, and an AliExpress link is included only as a reference.
+This is the key instrument for building thrust curves.